bondy-denomy-lab/jbd-lab.github.io/_members/Joe.md

 ---
 name: Joe Bondy-Denomy, Ph.D.
-startdate: [2015-01-01]
+#startdate: [2015-01-01]
-enddate: []
+#enddate: []
 image: /static/img/members/Joe.jpg
 altimage: /static/img/members/Joe mask.jpg
 position: Principal Investigator
 #current:
 pronouns: He/him/his
-email: 	joseph.bondy-denomy (at) UCSF.edu
+email: 	Joseph.Bondy-Denomy@UCSF.edu
 scholar: Y-iVTvMAAAAJ
 UCSF: joseph.bondy-denomy
-linkedin: joebondydenomy
+linkedin: joe-bondy-denomy-6ab87465
 orcid: 0000-0002-4909-9481
 description: "Joe is an Associate Professor at UCSF, in the Department of Microbiology & Immunology.
 Joe went to the [University of Waterloo](https://uwaterloo.ca/) for his undergrad in Biology (Microbiology specialization) and spent time as a co-op student in labs at Western University (London, ON) and McGill University (Montreal, QC).
 Joe then attended the University of Toronto to complete his PhD in [Alan Davidson's Lab](http://individual.utoronto.ca/Davidsonlab/#) where he studied interactions between bacteriophages and the human pathogen Pseudomonas aeruginosa, focusing on the effects of lysogeny and the CRISPR-Cas immune system.
 In 2015, Joe started the lab at UCSF as a [Sandler Fellow](https://fellows.ucsf.edu/) and in November of 2017, became an Assistant Professor.
 In July of 2020, he was promoted to Associate Professor with tenure.
-Joe also become an investigator with the UCB Innovative Genomics Institute](https://innovativegenomics.org/about-us/) in 2019.
+Joe also become an investigator with the [UCB Innovative Genomics Institute](https://innovativegenomics.org/about-us/) in 2019.

 Alongside all of the exciting scientific endeavors Joe is involved with in lab, he is also a scientific advisory board member of [SNIPR Biome](https://www.sniprbiome.com/) and [Excision Biotherapeutics](https://www.excision.bio/) and is a scientific advisory board member and co-founder of [Acrigen Biosciences](https://www.acrigen.com/).
 Joe also has a long-standing love of baseball, Canada, and first and foremost, his wife and two sons.